Before you start

 - Deliver your court papers to the other side as soon as possible and before the deadline

-- Give you the completed copy of form CH-200 so you can file it with the court clerk.
-(Note: This form can be filed by anyone, including your server.)
+- Give you the filled out form CH-200 so you can file it with the court clerk.

 -